 - Return to the strip for drinks and desserts

 If you don’t rent a car, you’ll almost certainly be stuck on the Strip.
-There’s so much outside of the Strip to explore.
+There’s so many attractions off of the Las Vegas Strip to explore.
 You’ll find amazing hiking opportunities 30 minutes to 3 hours outside of Las Vegas.
 Renting a car will also allow you to easily visit any museum, the old Strip and other cool attractions (like the cactus botanical garden, the Gold and Silver Pawn Shop from Pawn Stars and more!).
 In addition to all the attractions you’ll have access to, you’ll also be able to eat at local restaurants.
 If I haven’t convinced you yet, I will also mention that cabs in Las Vegas are obnoxiously overpriced.

 Located just northwest of Las Vegas, Red Rock National Park is a hiker’s desert paradise.
 It only takes 30 minutes in the car to get to Red Rocks from the Las Vegas Strip.
 The park features a 13 mile loop with a variety of scenic lookouts and branching trails.
 We especially loved the Calico Tanks trail because it allowed us to climb up and around the rocks like little kids.
 The rocks were so numerous and all encompassing that any semblance of a path had shorty disappeared.
 You could follow the trail markers or go off in a unique direction.
 Another one that we loved was Ice Box Canyon.
 These trails were rated difficult, but worry if you’re not into difficult hikes or have kids tagging along.
 The park offers trails at a variety of different skill levels.
 A lot of the trails do take over 45 minutes to complete fully.
 I regret not planning to spend more time here.
 I recommend you allot at least 3-4 hours, but you could spend half of a day or an entire day hiking here.